fandiahm/sipag-cms/README.md

-# sipag
+# Sipag CMS
 Single Page CMS

-Single Page CMS build with Codeigniter 3.1.0 Simple and rich feature, Sipag allow you to create single page website instantly with standard Bootstrap theme, so you still can easily make your own style.
+Sipag CMS is Mini Single Web Application build with Codeigniter and Bootstrap.
+Sipag CMS use bootstrap standard template, so you still can easily make your own style.
+Make sure you're up to date with latest Bootstrap documentation!

 <b>Installation :</b>
 <ul>